Park Hang-seo

-Park Hang-seo (born 1 October 1959) is a South Korean football manager and former player.
+Park Hang-seo (born 1 October 1959) is a South Korean football manager and former player, who is the head coach of Thai League 2 club Kanchanaburi Power.

 Playing career

 Park was the captain of the South Korea under-20 squad which won the 1978 AFC Youth Championship.

-On 8 March 1981, Park made his senior international debut against Japan, which ended in a 1–0 victory.
+On 8 March 1981, Park made his senior international debut in a 1–0 victory against Japan.

 Park performed his mandatory military service in the football club of ROK Army after he joined the semi-professional club Korea First Bank.

 From 1984 to 1988, Park played for Lucky-Goldstar Hwangso, and contributed to the 1985 K League title.
 He received the K League Best XI award in that season.

 Coaching career

 After his retirement as a player, Park started a coaching career at Lucky-Goldstar Hwangso in 1989.

 In November 1996, he was appointed a caretaker manager and was in charge of one match in the 1996 Korean FA Cup.

 From 1997 to February 2000, Park was a coach of Suwon Samsung Bluewings.

 Park was one of the two assistant managers of Guus Hiddink at the 2002 FIFA World Cup.